-Traditionally pizza meant a thin, crispy dough base with two key ingredients: tomato sauce and melted cheese.
+Traditionally pizza means a thin, crispy dough base with two key ingredients: tomato sauce and melted cheese.
 The best wines for pizza take into consideration these ingredients.
 While fuller-bodied white wines, and even Champagne or sparkling wine, can be delicious with the right pizza, in general you are looking at a red wine.
-Pizza, regardless of topping, is always fairly earthy and substantial fare that begs red over white.
+Pizza, regardless of topping, is always fairly earthy and substantial fare that prefers red over white.

 High Acidity + Moderate Tannin

 Color decided, next thing to take into account is the fat in the melted cheese.
-To cut this, you need a wine with medium-high to high acidity.
+To contrast this, you need a wine with medium-high to high acidity.
 Then the tomatoes.
 Because tomatoes are high in acidity, you need a fairly high-acid wine.
 Avoid reds that are high in tannin, as the combination of the tomato flavor and lots of tannin can be quite metallic.